 6. It Could Improve the Economy

-Perhaps the most surprising argument in favor of UBI comes from a report by the left-leaning Roosevelt Institute.
+Perhaps the most surprising argument in favor of universal basic income appears in a 2017 report by the left-leaning Roosevelt Institute.
 It used an economic model called the Levy model to project how three different UBI plans would affect the economy as a whole: paying $1,000 per month to every adult, $500 per month to every adult, or $250 per month to every child.

-These findings are controversial, to say the least.
+These findings are controversial.
 A Vox article about the report notes that the Levy model relies on “notably rosy assumptions” about how taxes, spending, and deficits affect the economy.
-For instance, it assumes that even though the economy isn’t currently in a recession, it still suffers from low consumer demand.
-In other words, Americans aren’t buying enough stuff.
-Thus, giving people — especially low-income people — more money will stimulate the economy.
+For instance, it assumes that even though the economy wasn’t in a recession in 2017, it still suffered from low consumer demand.
+In other words, Americans weren’t buying enough stuff.
+Thus, giving people — especially low-income people — more money would stimulate the economy.

 Arguments Against Universal Basic Income

-The most common argument against UBI is that it gives money to the wrong people.
-Liberals tend to complain that it puts extra income in the hands of millionaires who don’t need it, while conservatives are more likely to say it does harm by handing over money to drug addicts and criminals who won’t use it responsibly.
-But there are many other objections that are less glaring.
+The most common argument against universal basic income is that it gives money to the wrong people.
+Liberals say it puts extra income in the hands of millionaires who don’t need it.
+By contrast, conservatives say that it hands money to drug addicts and criminals who won’t use it responsibly.
+But there are many other less glaring objections.

 1. It Discourages Productive Work

-Ever since the days of the Speenhamland system, critics have argued that UBI encourages laziness.
+Ever since the days of the Berkshire Bread Act, critics have argued that a guaranteed income encourages laziness.
 If you give people money for doing nothing, they argue, they have no incentive to engage in productive work, and the economy suffers as a result.
 But the evidence doesn’t seem to support that fear.

 Evidence About UBI & Work

-Experiments with UBI to date don’t offer much evidence to support this viewpoint.
+Experiments with universal basic income to date don’t offer much evidence to support this viewpoint.
 In Kenya and India, people who received UBI earned more money, not less.
-In Finland, the unemployed workers who received UBI didn’t work any more than their peers who got nothing, but they didn’t work less, either.
+In Finland, the unemployed workers who received UBI didn’t work significantly more than their peers who got nothing, but they certainly didn’t work less.

-A few experiments found that UBI recipients reduced their work hours somewhat, but mostly in ways that were helpful to society.
-For instance, in the Canadian MINCOME experiment, most of the decline in work hours came from women taking more time off after having a baby and from boys staying in school longer before starting full-time work.
-The American NIT experiments had similar results, with women cutting back their working hours much more than men.
+A few experiments found that UBI recipients reduced their work hours somewhat, but mostly in ways that helped society.
+For instance, in the Mincome experiment, most of the decline in work hours came from people taking more time off after having a baby and from boys staying in school longer before starting work.
+The American NIT experiments had similar results.

-Some economists say these findings aren’t reliable because all these UBI experiments lasted for only a limited time.
-A 2016 editorial in The Economist argues that with a long-term UBI, “the stigma against leaving the workforce would surely erode,” leading more and more people to quit their jobs.
+Some economists say these findings aren’t reliable because all these UBI experiments lasted only a limited time.
+A 2016 Economist editorial argues that with a long-term UBI, “the stigma against leaving the workforce would surely erode,” leading more and more people to quit their jobs.

-The ongoing 12-year Kenya UBI study will provide some evidence about whether UBI reduces employment over the long haul.
-One piece of evidence that suggests it doesn’t is a 2018 paper from the National Bureau of Economic Research on the effects of the Alaska Permanent Fund.
-It shows that, over the past 35 years, the annual dividend from the fund has had no effect on full-time employment in Alaska, and part-time employment has actually increased slightly.
+In 2018, the National Bureau of Economic Research published a paper on the Alaska Permanent Fund’s effects.
+It found that over the past 35 years, the fund’s annual dividend has had no effect on full-time employment in Alaska.
+Part-time employment has actually increased slightly.

 The Current Welfare System & Work